fullstackraven/FitCircle/replit.md

 ## Overview
 FitCircle is a mobile-friendly workout tracking web application inspired by the "Push-Ups" iOS app.
 It features a clean, dark-themed interface with large circular counters for tracking various exercises.
 The app's primary purpose is to provide an intuitive tap-to-increment interface with undo functionality and robust data persistence using localStorage.
 Key capabilities include comprehensive workout management, daily goal tracking, diverse UI components for progress visualization, and advanced features like energy level tracking, fitness calculators, and an AI trainer.
 The project aims to offer a complete, client-side driven fitness tracking solution with a strong focus on user experience and data privacy.

-**Major Codebase Optimization Completed (Aug 2025):** Achieved zero redundancy with comprehensive refactoring - eliminated duplicate functions, removed 17 unused UI components, standardized localStorage management, and created centralized utility libraries for maximum efficiency.
+**Major Codebase Optimization & Bug Prevention Completed (Aug 2025):** Achieved zero redundancy with comprehensive refactoring - eliminated duplicate functions, removed 17 unused UI components, standardized localStorage management, created centralized utility libraries, and implemented comprehensive error handling across all localStorage operations for maximum stability and efficiency.

 **Auto-Backup & Bug Reporting Removal (Aug 2025):** Completely removed auto-backup and bug reporting features per user request to eliminate all server calls and maintain fully offline operation.
 App is now 100% client-side with no server dependencies.